 The Senior Physicians Section Governing Council would like to encourage your participation at the upcoming 2022 AMA Annual Meeting.
 As a member of the AMA and the Senior Physicians Section (SPS), you have the opportunity to influence policies within the organization.
 The section leadership welcomes proposals from members to advance and promote the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).

 The emphasis on certain medical issues and medical practice trends changes over time.
-It is both beneficial and effective to the section if the AMA voices the positions doctors take on the current issues of the day that impact all senior physicians.
+It is both beneficial and effective to the Section if the AMA voices the positions doctors take on the current issues of the day that impact all senior physicians.

-Senior physicians’ roles in supplementing or filling gaps in community health needs.
+- Senior physicians’ roles in supplementing or filling gaps in community health needs.
 How can senior physicians impact health concerns or the delivery of health services for the medically underserved or those suffering chronic diseases?

-Overcoming barriers to adopting and implementing technology.
-What kind of improvements can be made to address record keeping, administrative processes, or care coordination to help physicians as they age?
+- Overcoming barriers to adopting and implementing technology.
+What kind of improvements can be made to address recordkeeping, administrative processes, or care coordination to help physicians as they age?

 An initial review of all resolution idea proposals will focus on:

 - Does the resolution pertain to the section?

 - Does the proposal duplicate any existing AMA policy?
 Visit the AMA's PolicyFinder to see if AMA policy already exists on your resolution idea.

 Resolutions must be submitted via email using the resolution idea proposal form (PDF) to [email protected].
 The SPS GC has also developed a presentation to guide you (PDF) through the process.
 Upon receipt of your resolution idea, the SPS will send a confirmation email.

 If you would like help with your proposed resolution idea, contact our delegate, Louise Andrew, MD, JD, or alternate delegate, Thomas Sullivan, MD, at [email protected] for assistance.